Elizabeth REPINGTON

 (2nd) ?Elizabeth ____ (doubtless a near kinswoman of William le

-Latimer, K.G., 4th Lord Latimer).' - Burke's Peerage has this detail:
+Latimer, K.G., 4th Lord Latimer).'

 'Adam Repington, justice of the peace and custos rotulorum for the hundreds of Caston and Holland, in the county of Lincoln, and also standard-bearer to Richard II.
 Obtaining by gift from his royal master the wardship of Marian, dau. and heiress of Henry Lambard, he espoused that lady, and with her acquired certain lands in Long Sutton, in the county of Lincoln.